joergkrause/mvccore2-webapi-ng-boilerplate/Sources/WebApp/FrontEnd/README.md

-# JoergIsAGeek.Workshop.Enterprise.FrontEnd
+# FrontEnd

-Pure static Frontend using Angular 9, Bootstrap 4 and the WebAPI as Backend service.
+Pure static Frontend using Angular 9, Angular Material and the WebAPI as Backend service.